 Using the criteria developed by the High School Departments, the 8th grade teachers will place their students in courses required for graduation (i.e. Math, English, Social Studies, Science, Language).
 8th Grade students will complete their own elective preferences similarly to how high school students do.
 A copy of this elective list will be sent via email to allow for discussion between students and their families prior to elective referencing.

 Annual Course Change Process

-Students will not be placed in Honors or AP courses at the start of the year if they were not recommended in the prior school year. *Exceptions may be made for new students who transfer for other schools, but only if they are recommended to be in those courses by the school they are coming from.*
+Students will not be placed in Honors or AP courses at the start of the year unless they have a formal meeting with their Counselor with a parent present.
+Exceptions may be made for new students who transfer from other schools, but only if they meet the criteria as determined by the High School departments.

-Students who wish to change courses after the first 10 school days to change a semester-long course or the first 20 school days to change a year-long course will only be permitted to do so if a team including the student, their Parent/Guardian, an Administrator, School Counselor, and the teacher of the course in question agree that is the best course of action.
+Students who wish to change courses after the first 20 school days will only be permitted to do so if a team including the student, their Parent/Guardian, an administrator, School Counselor, and the teacher of the course in question agree that this is the best course of action.

 At the beginning of the second semester, students will have the opportunity to switch semester-long courses within the first 10 days of the 3rd quarter.
-Courses changes are first come first serve and are only able to happen if there are open seats in courses students wish to switch into.
+Course changes are first come first serve and are only possible if there are open seats in courses students wish to switch into.